Chapter 8

 Solid waste is defined as all waste and discarded materials, including rubbish and debris, waste, discarded food, animal and vegetable matter, wastepaper, cans, glass, ashes, offal, and boxes.

-These standards provide basic guidelines for planning, designing, and constructing of refuse/recycling collection sites that will be used by building occupants and waste haulers.
+Chapter 8 of the Engineering Design and Development Standards provide requirements and guidelines for planning, designing, and constructing of refuse/recycling collection sites that will be used by building occupants and waste haulers.

 These standards include, but are not limited to, design review of new, remodeled, or upgraded collection sites.

-Waste ReSources staff is available to assist in integrating City-provided containers such as carts, dumpsters, drop boxes, and client-owned containers and compactors to meet both the client’s specific collection needs and Waste ReSources requirements.
+Waste ReSources staff is available to assist in integrating City-provided containers such as carts, dumpsters, drop boxes, and customer-owned containers and compactors to meet both the customer’s specific collection needs and Waste ReSources requirements.

-Olympia’s Waste ReSources Management Plan has set goals for increasing recycling and composting from its customers.
-To meet this goal it is necessary to provide sufficient space in and/or adjacent to commercial and multifamily buildings for building occupants to sort and store garbage, recycling, and organics.
+Olympia’s Waste ReSources Management Plan has set goals, strategies, and actions for increasing recycling and composting in a manner that is efficient, safe, and accessible to all users.
+To meet this need, it is necessary to provide sufficient and accessible space in and/or adjacent to commercial and multifamily buildings for building occupants to sort and store garbage, recycling, and organics.

 Proper site location, vehicle passage, enclosure design and service level will result in long-term benefits for both the building occupant(s) and waste hauler; and serve to optimize: